Cambridge Summer Music Festival

 On Wednesday evenings in July, Cambridge University Botanic Garden rings to the sound of live music when we present Sounds Green – the best in open-air music.
 Bring a rug and a picnic.
 Food, ice creams and drinks on sale.
 Open to all ages.
 Music from 6.15pm.
 Garden closes at 8.30pm.

-PLEASE NOTE: All paying visitors should buy garden tickets in advance via the Botanic Garden website, on sale from June 2022.
+PLEASE NOTE: All paying visitors should buy garden entrance tickets in advance via the Botanic Garden website.
 Tickets may also be available on the gate, but this cannot be guaranteed.
 Friends of the Botanic Garden and CU students are admitted free.
 Retiring collection towards artists’ costs.

 Honey and the Bear